Doctors often manage anxiety after stroke with medication — but if you don’t want medication, then this article will provide natural options.

 If you can identify with any of these symptoms, then you’re suffering from anxiety.
 And we’re going to treat this emotional change through a natural approach.

 There is a difference between mental anxiety and physical anxiety, but don’t worry.
 We will discuss treatments for both.

 How to Manage the Link Between Stroke and Anxiety

-The link between stroke and anxiety is often worry about the looming, gargantuan task of stroke rehabilitation.
+The link between stroke and anxiety is often worrying about the looming, gargantuan task of stroke rehabilitation.

 While thinking and preparing for the future is helpful, it becomes unhelpful when your brain becomes stuck in a state of constant worry.